parthvekariya73/E-commerce-Responsive-Web-Store/README.md

 # E-commerce-Responsive-Web-Store
-goal :- HTML, Css and Javascript Responsive Web store
+HTML, Css and Javascript Responsive Website for Designing Purposes.
+It is Not Dynamic Website but but created Beautiful Web.